-The participating engineering institutions include Auburn University, Clarkson University; Columbia University; Dartmouth College; Georgia Institute of Technology; North Carolina A&T State University; Rensselaer Institute of Technology; Rochester Institute of Technology; University of Alabama, Huntsville; University of Florida, Gainesville; University of Michigan, Ann Arbor; and University of Missouri, Rolla.
-The following engineering disciplines are available at the participating engineering schools (www.cau.edu/CMFiles/Docs/DDEP%20Catalog%202009 Final .pdf)
+The participating engineering institutions include Auburn University, Clarkson University; Columbia University; Georgia Institute of Technology; North Carolina A&T State University; Rensselaer Institute of Technology; Rochester Institute of Technology; University of Alabama, Huntsville; Indiana University - Purdue University Indianapolis (IUPUI), University of Michigan, Ann Arbor; Northeastern University and University of Missouri, Rolla.

-Students interested in the Dual Degree Engineering Program (DDEP) should make initial contact with the Coordinator of the DDEP in the School of Arts and Sciences at CAU for specific pre-engineering requirements for all DDEP designated STEM areas and further advisement.
+Students interested in the Dual Degree Engineering Program (DDEP) should make initial contact with the Director of the DDEP in the School of Arts and Sciences at CAU for specific pre-engineering requirements for all DDEP designated STEM areas and further advisement.